daprogCo/chessApp/README.md

 The logical of the game is all program in Vanilla JavaScript and the rendering is handled in React.
 Please feel free to comment, I'm always up to improve my work.
-If you think, I should add comments in my code to facilitate the reading of it, please tell me!
+If you think, I should add comments in my code to facilitate the reading of it, please also tell me!

-Thanks!!!
+My goal is to be as professional and industry ready as possible!!!

+Thanks you!!!